How do I determine what is allowed on my site?

 - Correspondents are advised of the decision.

 Please note: If an application hasn’t been determined within 40 days of lodging, the applicant has the right of appeal to the Land and Environment Court.
-You are entitled to view the file under Council’s File Access Policy
+You are entitled to view the file under Government Information (Public Access) Act 2009.

 Who gets told about my DA and why?